etcinit/speedbump/ginbump/README.md

 engineOrGroup.Use(ginbump.RateLimit(client, speedbump.PerMinuteHasher{}, 100))
 ```

-after that, if clients stay within the limit, the won't notice anything.
-If they
+after that, if clients stay within the limit, they won't notice anything.
+If
-do go over the limit, the will get an HTTP 429 error (Too Many Requests) with
+they do go over the limit, the will get an HTTP 429 error (Too Many Requests)
-the following content:
+with the following content:

 ```js
 {